10-Day Hokkaido Indy Trip Logistics

 Getting Back

-This trip ends with a drop off at Sapporo's CTS Airport at 5:30pm on the final day.
+This trip ends with a drop off at Otaru train station at 4:00pm and Sapporo's CTS Airport at 5:30pm on the final day.
 This means you should not get a departing domestic flight that leaves earlier than 6:45pm or an international departing flight that leaves earlier than 7:45pm.

 We're experts at running ski trips in Japan.
 Here are some recommendations that will make your life significantly easier!